ciscoheat/superforms-web/src/routes/concepts/files/+page.md

 return setError(form, 'image', 'Could not process file.');
 ```

-This will remove the file objects from the form data before returning it, so SvelteKit can serialize it properly.
+This will remove the file objects from the form data before returning, so SvelteKit can serialize it properly.

 ## Validating files manually